90 Washington Street Redevelopment

 90 Washington Street is owned by the City of Somerville's Redevelopment Authority (SRA).
 The agency acquired the parcel in 2020 by eminent domain as the site for a new Public Safety Building (PSB), encompassing a new station for Fire Engine 3, Police and Fire headquarters and emergency dispatch center.

 90 Washington Street was home to the popular Cobble Hill Plaza shopping center, which occupied the site from 1982-2016.
 Closed for development into an apartment building by the former owner, the businesses in the Plaza were a vital amenity for local residents of the Washington Street corridor.
-Fortunately, 90 Washington Street is large enough to accommodate a new PSB complex as well as new retail, commercial, residential and community uses in complementary buildings, green spaces and civic areas.
+Fortunately, 90 Washington Street is large enough (4 acres) to accommodate a new PSB complex as well as new retail, commercial, residential and community uses in complementary buildings, green spaces and civic areas.

 Click on this link to apply for membership on the 90 Washington Street Citizen Advisory Committee: